 When the pandemic first broke out in 2020, every COVID-19 treatment was experimental.
 Researchers tested existing drugs, like the antiparasitic Plaquenil (hydroxychloroquine) or the anti-inflammatory Ozurdex, Maxidex or others (dexamethasone), that they hoped could fight the virus or dampen damaging inflammation.
 Other medical personnel tried antidepressants on patients.

-Now, two years in, researchers and regulators have provided evidence-based guidelines for repurposing drugs and administering newly developed treatments to patients at high risk of, or who already are, experiencing severe disease.
+Now, researchers and regulators have provided evidence-based guidelines for repurposing drugs and administering newly developed treatments to patients at high risk of, or who already are, experiencing severe disease.
 Read on to learn your options, if you test positive.

 Immediately After Testing Positive:

 As the pandemic has continued, scientists have found several groups of people, such as those who are immunocompromised, over the age of 65, have diabetes, hypertension or obesity, are at a higher risk for severe outcomes from COVID-19.
 If you are in that group and receive a positive test result, the National Institutes of Health (NIH) recommends the antiviral Paxlovid (nirmatrelvir, ritonavir) as your first option.
 If it’s unavailable or you can’t take it for another reason, the agency suggests Xerudy (sotrovimab), a monoclonal antibody.
 After that, it offers two other antiviral pills: Veklury (remdesivir) or Lagevrio (molnupiravir).
 Once you test positive, you should contact your healthcare provider to see if he or she recommends a prescription.

-The antiviral drugs, Paxlovid, Veklury and Lagevrio are all designed to prevent the virus from replicating inside your body, so that the disease doesn’t worsen.
+The antiviral drugs, Paxlovid, remdesivir and molnupiravir are all designed to prevent the virus from replicating inside your body, so that the disease doesn’t worsen.

-Veklury emerged early in the pandemic, but evidence of its efficacy was limited.
+Remdesivir emerged early in the pandemic, but evidence of its efficacy was limited.
 It was only used on hospitalized patients.
-Recent data from the end of 2021 suggest that, if it’s administered within seven days of symptoms starting, it can keep 87% of high-risk patients out of the hospital.
+Data from the end of 2021 suggest that, if it’s administered within seven days of symptoms starting, it can keep 87% of high-risk patients out of the hospital.
 However, since it’s given intravenously, you need to have it administered at a hospital or clinic.
 The frequency is once a day for three days.

 At the end of 2021, the Food and Drug Administration (FDA) authorized the two new antiviral drugs, available as pills you can pick up at a pharmacy and take at home.

 Paxlovid is the clear drug of choice for the FDA.
-It decreased the chances of hospitalization by 89% in clinical trials, compared to Lagevrio’s 30% rate.
-Additionally, while Lagevrio is easier to take than Veklury, it comes with the worrisome potential of causing birth defects.
+It decreased the chances of hospitalization by 89% in clinical trials, compared to molnupiravir 30% rate.
+Additionally, while molnupiravir is easier to take than remdesivir, it comes with the worrisome potential of causing birth defects.
 These defects have not shown up in the trials with humans, but in animal models.

 Still, Paxlovid does come with the disadvantage that it interacts with many medications you may have been prescribed.
 Be sure to ask your pharmacist about any drugs or supplements you already take, even if they’re over-the-counter (OTC).